 The report also looks at how businesses can actively respond to current effects of the pandemic while continuing to plan and prepare for future ones.
 Among other steps, businesses should:

-The report covers a number of issues that organisations are likely facing, including breaks in their supply chain and technology challenges.
+The report covers a number of issues that organizations are likely facing, including breaks in their supply chain and technology challenges.
 It also provides several tips for creating more comfortable, safe, and productive remote working environments for the duration of the pandemic.

 Colleagues from Marsh and other Marsh & McLennan businesses remain ready to help businesses affected by COVID-19 manage these effects and plan for potential future pandemics.
 We are helping businesses understand how insurance coverage may respond, manage the claims process, and address the effects of the pandemic on people and operations.